Jake Welde: Geometry, Design, and Control for Robotics

 January 2024 I was invited to give a talk at the 2024 Joint Mathematics Meetings in San Francisco in the special session on "Geometry and Symmetry in Differential Equations, Control, and Applications".

-December 2023 I will be at IEEE CDC 2023 in Singapore, presenting our work on almost global asymptotic stability in cascade systems.
+December 2023 I will be at CDC 2023 in Singapore, presenting our work on almost global asymptotic stability in cascade systems.

 July 2023 I gave a contributed talk about our work on the connections between differential flatness and Noetherian symmetry at the 2023 SIAM Conference on Control and Its Applications here in Philadelphia.